threeaccents/mahi/README.md

 ```bash
 mahid -config=/path/to/mahid.toml
 ```
+## Applications
+Mahi has the concept of applications.
+Each application houses specific files and the storage engine for those files.
+This makes mahi extremly flexible to use for different projects.
+If one project you decide to use s3 as your storage engine and another DO Spaces Mahi easily handles it for you.

+Applications can be created via our REST interface.  //LINK to docs
+## Uploads
+Files are uploaded to Mahi via `multipart/form-data` requests.
+Along with passing in the file data you must also provide the `application_id`.
+Mahi will handle processing and storing the file blob in the Application's storage engine along with storing the file meta-data in the database.
+## Large File Uploads
+When dealing with large files it is best to split up the file into small chunks and upload each chunk separately.
+Mahi easily handles chunked uploads storing each chunk and then rebuilding the full file.
+Once the full file is re-built Mahi uploads the file to the application's storage engine.

+Other benefits of chunking up files are the ability to resume uploads and being able to upload multiple files concurrently.
+Mahi handles both scenarios for you with ease.
 ## File Transformations
 Mahi supports file transformations via url query params.
 Currently the supported operations are:
  - Resize (width, height) `?width=100&height=100`